OpenCAPI/oc-accel-doc/web-doc/docs/user-guide/9-migrate.md

 	.card_ioctl = sw_card_ioctl,
 };
 ```
-**These functions have been deleted.** The original purpose of `SNAP_CONFIG=CPU` is to provide a way to fall back to software execution when FPGA is not available.
+**These functions have been removed.** The original purpose of `SNAP_CONFIG=CPU` was to provide a way to fall back to software execution when FPGA is not available.
 However, this actually can be easily done by higher level of application control, for example:

 ``` C
 if (!snap_card_alloc_dev()) //Failed to open FPGA card